 There are many reasons for an organ to lose its mobility: physical traumas, surgeries, sedentary lifestyle, infections, pollution, bad diet, poor posture and pregnancy/delivery.
 When an organ is no longer freely mobile but is fixed to another structure, the body is forced to compensate.
 This disharmony creates fixed, abnormal points of tension and the chronic irritation gives way to functional and structural problems throughout the body – musculoskeletal, vascular, nervous, urinary, respiratory and digestive, to name a few.

 Moreover, as in line with most Eastern medical philosophies, the viscera has the potential to store emotions from physical events or accidents, as well and emotional and psychological trauma.
 Through Visceral Emotional Release, I am able to identify stored emotion in the body and help energetically and physically dissipate the long term effects of such holding patterns.
 My specific approach to this style of treatment blends Japanese Meridian Therapy/ Toyo Hari practice, with the techniques I have learned through my long-term study with the Barral Institute.

-30 min Visceral Manipulation (Specialized Manual Therapy) - $65
+30 min Visceral Manipulation (Advanced Manual Therapy) - $65

-60 min Visceral Manipulation (Specialized Manual Therapy) - $130
+60 min Visceral Manipulation (Advanced Manual Therapy) - $130

-90 min Visceral Manipulation (Specialized Manual Therapy) - $170
+90 min Visceral Manipulation (Advanced Manual Therapy) - $180

 * Please note that 60 min and 90 min treatments are always a blend of visceral work and something else.
 You body will tell me what it needs and I blend my techniques to achieve a harmonious session.
 The 30 minute treatments are not recommended for initial appointments, and are intended only for follow up application.